 An overview of the contest is below:

-A team competition that requires three students from each school to use their welding and fabrication skills to build a designed project from the given material.
-Each team is required to be skilled in the following welding and cutting processes: SMAW, GTAW, GMAW, FCAW and OFC.
-The students are also required to be proficient in using the common tools of a workshop.
-A theme-based project will be constructed by the students based on the prints drawn by each team.
+A team competition that requires three students from each school to use their welding and fabrication skills to build a designed project from given material.
+The project will be constructed by the competitors based on prints provided by the committee.
+Teams should be skilled in the following welding and cutting processes: SMAW, GTAW, GMAW, FCAW / OFC and PAC.
+The students are also required to be proficient in using common tools of a workshop.

-Contestants demonstrate their ability to design and produce a sculpture of that design, as well as give a presentation regarding all aspects of his/her creation of the design.
-Previously welded sculptures created for regional and state competitions will be displayed for the national competition.
-A notebook is required displaying evidence of original work.
+Contestants demonstrate their ability to design and produce a welded sculpture and will be able to describe all aspects of their creation of the design.
+Previously welded sculptures are displayed for the national competition.
+A notebook is required displaying evidence of creating the original work.
 Each participant is interviewed regarding aspects of design and creation of the piece.
-There will be no live welding on site.
+There is no live welding on site.